INTERNATIONAL ASSOCIATION OF FIRE FIGHTERS (IAFF)

 a.
 For members who separate from the City before the end of the calendar year, the member will only be entitled to receive a prorated share based upon the number of months employed and must return the balance to the City.
 Any amount owed to the City will be withheld from the member’s final paycheck.

 a.
-Both the Union and the City agree in the event cost increases for AWC are above that of the NWFFT, this will result in an increase in VEBA contributions by the City (including Premiums, Dental, Orthodontia, Vision, and LEOFF 1 coverages);
+Both the Union and the City agree in the event cost increases for AWC are above that of the IAFFHWT, this will result in an increase in VEBA contributions by the City (including Premiums, Dental, Orthodontia, Vision, and LEOFF 1 coverages);

-I. Deferred Compensation: It is mandatory that all bargaining unit members defer 6% of their salary in the deferred compensation program.
+J. Deferred Compensation: It is mandatory that all bargaining unit members defer 6% of their salary in the deferred compensation program.

-a.
-Members may obtain a deferred compensation loan through either ICMA or Nationwide.
+1. Members may obtain a deferred compensation loan through either Mission Square or Nationwide.
 Members are not allowed to have simultaneous loans through both providers.
 Members must follow the City’s established policies and procedures for application, repayment, and terms.
 The City will observe all federal laws pertinent to this program.
 Members’ failure to repay loan amounts and delinquency of loans could jeopardize the continued availability of the loan program and possibly the tax-exempt status of the entire plan.
 The IRS may amend/modify or eliminate the guidelines of the program at any time.
 Should the program be discontinued, any outstanding loans would continue, but no future loans would be granted.
 Should the City determine that it cannot continue with the program, they will discuss first with the union; ultimately, however, the City may discontinue this program at any time and for any reason.

 ARTICLE 10